nikitavoloboev/data/finance/finance.md

 YNAB methodology for managing money is extremely effective as it allows me to be be more proactive with budgeting and spending.
 It lets me know how much money I have and how much money I can spend on any given category.
 I find this proactive approach in dealing with money very freeing and powerful.

 I assign the budgets for the categories at the beginning of each month and am strict with adhering to the budgets.
-If there is no budget for eating out, don't eat out.
+If there is no budget for eating out, I don't eat out.

 I have one Income category named 'Income' and this is where all the money I 'receive' goes: